 Gluten-free bread is quick and easy to make with this sprouted buckwheat almond bread.
 Made with just three ingredients and water.
-No leavening, agents or flour are used in this recipe – it’s just nuts and seeds!
-Inexpensive as it’s mostly whole buckwheat.
+No leavening, agents or flour are used in this grain and gluten free bread recipe – it’s just nuts and seeds!
+Inexpensive healthy bread as it’s mostly whole buckwheat.

 Video Recipe Buckwheat Almond Bread

 Gluten-free bread is often known as expensive, difficult to make and dry.
-This bread is none of those and really easy to make.
+This gluten free bread recipe is none of those and really easy to make.
 It has a great texture that isn’t dry at all.
 No leaving agents are used and nothing gluey is used to replace the gluten.

-I recommend slicing as soon as you’ve taken it out the oven.
+I recommend slicing the bread as soon as it’s taken out the oven.
 This is to help it cool quicker and to stop the residual heat from cooking the loaf.
 It’s great toasted and topped with slices of my Smoked Cashew Cheese.

-The buckwheat and almonds are sprouted meaning they’re much more digestible.
+The buckwheat and almonds are sprouted in this buckwheat bread meaning they’re much more digestible.
 It’s suitable for a paleo diet according to several experts as the phytic acid is reduced during the sprouting.
 Buckwheat is a seed but it’s used like a grain and also known as a pseudo-grain.

 I buy my buckwheat in big 5 kilo sacks so it’s very inexpensive.
 I use the whole buckwheat seed rather than flour so that you’re able to sprout it and save money.